-Tip: Choose the rug material based on the room it will be in.
-Use durable rugs in high traffic areas such as hallways and dining rooms.
+Tip: Choose the rug based on the room it will be in.
+For example, use rugs crafted from durable material for high traffic areas such as hallways and dining rooms.

 Living room rugs are often the most prominent home decor accessories.
-A common size for a living room rug is 9' x 12'.
+A common rug size for living room spaces is 9' x 12'.
 However, the size of the rug you select depends on both your furniture arrangement and the size of the room.

 Room-size rugs look best with a floating furniture arrangement.
 Pull the furnishings away from the wall and let them rest entirely on the rug surface.
-If you prefer to have the furniture hug the wall, consider using a 6' x 9' or 8' x 10' rug.
+If you prefer to have the furniture hug the wall, consider using a 6' x 9' or 8' x 10' rug size for living room spaces.
+(See the accompanying rug size guide.)
 Arrange the seating where the front legs rest on the rug.
 Place a coffee table or ottoman in the center.

 Bedroom rugs do more than upgrade the look of the room.
-They warm up the room's interior to give the space a cozy feel.
+They create a warm environment for the room's interior to give the space a cozy feel.
 They also provide a comfortable place for your feet when you rise or retire.

-The right size bedroom rug frames the bed.
+The right size bedroom rug matches the width and depth of the bed.
 Which dimensions work best will depend on your preferred placement and the size of the room.
-A budget-friendly alternative to one large full rug is to use one or two runners alongside the bed.
+A budget-friendly alternative to one large full rug is to use one or two runner rugs alongside the bed.
 This works especially well in a bedroom where the bed is located against the wall or you have a king- or California king-sized bed.

 If you’d like to unify the bed and nightstands, an 8' x 10' or 9' x 12' rug is a good choice.
+(See the accompanying rug size guide.)
 This size rug should provide full coverage.
 This means it will align the top edge of the rug with the headboard and place the nightstands on top of the rug.
 If you want a more open feel, place the nightstands and top one-third of the bed over a bare floor.
-The right size rug in this case can be an 8' x 10' rug, or try a smaller 6' x 9' rug instead.
+The rug sizes for rooms in this case can be 8' x 10' rug, or 6' x 9'.
 Make sure it is oriented perpendicular to the bed.

 Dining room rugs make a nice frame for dining sets.
-The right size rug will be large enough to fit the table and all four legs of each chair.
+The rug sizes for rooms used primarily for dining and entertaining will be large enough to fit the table and all four legs of each chair.
 This should be the case even when the chairs are pushed back from the table.
-This also helps ensure the chair legs won’t scratch the floor surface.
+This ensures the chair legs won’t scratch the floor surface.

 Scale the rug to the space.
-A 9' x 12' rug will easily accommodate most 7-piece dining sets.
+A 9' x 12' rug will easily accommodate most seven-piece dining sets.
+(See the accompanying rug size guide.)
 In a small apartment, use a rug that’s proportionate.
-For example, a bistro set used for dining may work well with 4' or 6' round rug that mimics the set's silhouette.
+For example, a bistro set used for dining may work well with a 4' or 6' round rug that mimics the set's silhouette.